truenas/middleware/docs/userguide/index.rst

 To configure this scenario:

-#.  **Create a ZFS dataset for each user** in Storage → Volumes.
-Click an existing ZFS volume → Create ZFS Dataset and set an appropriate quota for
+#.  **Create a ZFS dataset for each user** in :menuselection:`Storage --> Volumes`.
+Click an existing :menuselection:`ZFS volume --> Create ZFS Dataset` and
-    each dataset.
+    set an appropriate quota for each dataset.
 Repeat this process to create a dataset for every user that will need access to the FTP service.

-#.  **If you are not using AD or LDAP, create a user account for each user** in Account → Users → Add User.
-For each user, browse to the dataset
+#.  **If you are not using AD or LDAP, create a user account for each user** in :menuselection:`Account --> Users --> Add User`.
+For each user, browse to the
-    created for that user in the *Home Directory* field.
+    dataset created for that user in the *Home Directory* field.
 Repeat this process to create a user account for every user that will need access to the FTP service, making sure to assign each user their own dataset.

-#.  **Set the permissions for each dataset** in Storage → Volumes.
-Click the Change Permissions button for a dataset to assign a user account as Owner of
+#.  **Set the permissions for each dataset** in :menuselection:`Storage --> Volumes`.
+Click the "Change Permissions" button for a dataset to assign a user
-    that dataset and to set the desired permissions for that user.
+    account as "Owner" of that dataset and to set the desired permissions for that user.
 Repeat for each dataset.

 .. note:: for FTP, the type of client does not matter when it comes to the type of ACL.
 This means that you always use Unix ACLs, even if Windows clients will be accessing FreeNAS® via FTP.

-#.  **Configure FTP** in Services → FTP with the following attributes:
+#.  **Configure FTP** in :menuselection:`Services --> FTP` with the following attributes:

 * Path: browse to the parent volume containing the datasets